The Importance of Primary Sources

 Visual imagery can be a powerful source of information, expressing emotions and ideas that can be hard to convey with words.
 Artwork can be analyzed in the same way that documents are.
 Attention must be paid to even the smallest elements, and sometimes what we find can be open to interpretation.

 There is often sensitivity and sometimes criticism of images depicting "happy slaves."
 However, spending recreational time together was as much a human need for the enslaved as for any other.
 They incorporated their ancestral traditions of African music, dance, and cooking.
 In doing so, the enslaved celebrated their culture and took back their joy during these times.
-This in itself could be looked at as resistance in their refusal to be broken.
+This in itself could be looked at as resistance in their refusal to have their spirit be broken.

 What elements do you see in this image, and why are they important?